hpcaitech/ColossalAI/docs/README.md

 ### 🧹 Doc Testing

 Every documentation is tested to ensure it works well.
-You need to add the following line to the top of your file and replace `$command` with the actual command.
+You need to add the following line to the **bottom of your file** and replace `$command` with the actual command.
 Do note that the markdown will be converted into a Python file.
 Assuming you have a `demo.md` file, the test file generated will be `demo.py`.
 Therefore, you should use `demo.py` in your command, e.g. `python demo.py`.

 ```markdown
 <!-- doc-test-command: $command  -->